bitcoin-free/crypto-faucets/index.md

 [FaucetHub](http://faucethub.io/r/42665771) is a microwallet for cryptocurrencies that allows you to instantly receive payments from hundreds of faucets.
 I recommend using it as thresholds for withdrawal are much lower with [FaucetHub](http://faucethub.io/r/42665771).

 There are 16 offerwalls giving it plenty of earning potential.
 But the best way to earn by far is the Mining game, where you can invest your earnings and receive coins every hour.
 Total passive income.
+Just read the instructions on the mining game page to get started.
+The chat section in there is very helpful too.
 Highly recommended, top paying site for me so far.

 <hr>
 <br>